bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

   export interface NewActionTool extends NewActionTool.Attrs {}

 If you want to update a model, the most relevant property in most cases is ``Props``.
-The properties defined there need to match the properties and types of the respective Python model.
+The properties you define there need to match the properties and types of the respective Python model.
 The BokehJS properties are defined in ``core.properties`` and are usually imported with ``import * as p from "core/properties"``.